tatsu432/causal_image_embedding/README.md

 - the size of the icon are

 In addition to the modified Fashion-MNIST, we also synthetically generated the following variables.
-- covariates X
+- covariates X_i
-- covariates X^V in images (causal inference estimators cannot access this variable)
+- covariates X_i^V in images (causal inference estimators cannot access this variable)
-- treatment D
+- treatment D_i
-- post-treatment variable P^V in images (causal inference estimators cannot access this variable)
+- post-treatment variable P_i^V in images (causal inference estimators cannot access this variable)
-- modified Fashion-MNIST
+- modified Fashion-MNIST V_i
-- outcome Y
+- outcome Y_i